thibaudbrg/Jira-Sonarqube-Fetcher/README.md

 python jira/jira_plot.py [-v --verbose] [-h --help]
 ```
 #### SonarQube Scripts
+Copy the `project_keys.json.example` to `project_keys.json` and edit it to match your configuration.
 - **Fetching Data:**

 Similar to the Jira fetch script, `sonarqube_fetch.py` can be used for fetching data.
 Usage: